MICP-L: Mesh-based ICP for Robot Localization using Hardware-Accelerated Ray Casting: MICP-L

-We first transform each range sensor measurement $i$ into a ray representation which consists of an origin $o_i$, a direction $d_i$, and a range $r_i$.
-For each ray $i$ we simulate a virtual ray along $o_i$ and $d_i$ given a pose estimate.
+Dealing with meshes allows us to use specialized RTX chips on the NVidia GPUs to efficiently compute ray-to-mesh intersections.
+We use this technique to accelerate finding so-called ray casting correspondences~(RCC), introduced with PUMA~\cite{vizzo2021puma}.
+For computing RCCs, we first convert each measurement $i$ of a range sensor into a ray representation, consisting of origin, direction, and range.
+Next, we use the given pose estimate to trace virtual rays along the paths that the real sensor would scan.
 The intersection with the map represents the actual point that would be measured if the sensor were at the estimated pose.
-The Cartesian point of the real scan measurement is than projected onto the plane of intersection which gives the map correspondence.
-We call this type of correspondences Simulative Projective Correspondences (SPC).
-The concept of SPC is visualized in 2D in Fig. \ref{fig:corr}.
-SPC finds map correspondences only in the nearest vicinity and not, for example, in adjacent rooms of the map.
-This reduces the probability of drifting completely into other rooms during the subsequent correction.
-Thus, SPC results in stable correspondences consisting of scan points $s$ and map points $m$, where a scan point $s_i$ is corresponding to the map point $m_i$.
+We then project the Cartesian point of the real scan measurement onto the plane of intersection to determine the map correspondence.
+These RCCs allow matching scan points only to the surface closest to the range sensor, as shown in~\autoref{fig:corr}.
+This reduces the likelihood of drifting into other rooms during registration as shown in the experiments, subsequently.

+We use Rmagine, a library to flexibly build ray tracing-based sensor simulations~\cite{mock2023rmagine}, for all ray casts.
+It decides at run time whether to compute the RCC on CPU~\cite{embree2014} or on a NVIDIA GPU and, if available, utilize the RTX units for hardware-acceleration~\cite{optix2010}.